 MotoGP, the Grand Prix motorcycle racing association, reached over 30 million social media followers in September 2020.

-We’ve published a new report with our partner Dorna Sports, who is the exclusive commercial and television rights holder of MotoGP.
-It has been a leader in the sports industry in using real-time and live video to grow its social audience and connect with MotoGP fans.
+Dorna Sports, the exclusive commercial and television rights holder of MotoGP, is a long-term partner of Grabyo, and has been a leader in using real-time and live video to grow its social audience and connect with MotoGP fans.
 Reaching the 30m landmark is a huge achievement for the sport and illustrates the demand for sports on social media.

-This report explores MotoGP’s content production workflows, its partnership with Grabyo, and how the championship uses video across multiple platforms to grow its audience.
+Grabyo and Dorna Sports produced an in-depth report which explores the content production workflows behind MotoGP, its partnership with Grabyo, and how the championship uses video across multiple platforms to grow its audience.

 Real-time race updates